 If you or someone you love is struggling with the holiday blues, you are not alone.
-Many people are finding the season difficult this year.
+Many people find the season difficult.

 While these tips may not make one jolly, they can help us celebrate and worship more fully through this holy season.